Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 Probe type 12 is a load cell probe.
 The trigger comparison runs on the tool board at the full ADC sample rate (about 1.3kHz), so the trigger latency is around a millisecond and probing speeds of 300mm/min are practical.

 `M558 V` is the load cell scale in grams per raw ADC count and is required for this probe type.
 The INDX calibration macros described below determine it from the known tool locking force (about 1600g).
 The sign of V must be chosen so that the force reported in the object model (`sensors.probes[0].force`, shown in DWC) goes positive when the nozzle is pushed towards the bed.
-Test this by pressing the nozzle upwards by hand with a tool locked; if the force reading goes negative, negate V. Do not use the `!` pin inversion that was previously recommended on this page; the sign of V replaces it.
+Test this by pressing the nozzle upwards by hand with a tool locked; if the force reading goes negative, negate V. Pin inversion (`!`) is not supported on the load cell input.

 `G31 P` is the trigger force in grams.
 The firmware tares the load cell automatically when a probing move starts, so the threshold is relative to the resting force at that moment and no manual tare is needed before probing.
 40 to 70g is a reasonable starting point.